Racial issues faced by Black quarterbacks: James Harris

-James "Shack" Harris became the first black quarterback to start for the Bills and was the second overall to start for a team in NFL history.
-After being released by the Bills and signing with the Los Angeles Rams, Harris stepped in for injured Rams starter John Hadl in 1974, and head coach Chuck Knox made him the permanent starter, a first for any black quarterback and second overall since the AFL–NFL merger after Joe Gilliam briefly replaced Terry Bradshaw earlier that season for the Pittsburgh Steelers.
-Harris went on to also become the first black quarterback to make the Pro Bowl and start and win an NFL playoff game.
+James "Shack" Harris became the first Black quarterback to start for the Bills and was the second overall to start for a team in NFL history.
+After being released by the Bills and signing with the Los Angeles Rams, Harris stepped in for injured Rams starter John Hadl in 1974, and head coach Chuck Knox made him the permanent starter, a first for any Black quarterback and second overall since the AFL–NFL merger after Joe Gilliam briefly replaced Terry Bradshaw earlier that season for the Pittsburgh Steelers.
+Harris went on to also become the first Black quarterback to make the Pro Bowl and start and win an NFL playoff game.
 However, Harris received hate mail and death threats due to his race, which eventually required security guards to protect him both on the field and at hotels.
 When Harris suffered injuries, Knox was reportedly pressured by Rams owner Carroll Rosenbloom to play other quarterbacks such as Pat Haden and Ron Jaworski, even after Harris became healthy again and in spite of Harris leading the NFC in passer rating during his final year in Los Angeles.
 Harris's demotion and later trade to the San Diego Chargers became a racial issue in Los Angeles, with journalists such as Skip Bayless and Brad Pye Jr. covering the matter.
+A wide perception of Harris' mistreatment as a starting quarterback by Rams management was referenced during a skit in the initial episode of The Richard Pryor Show.

+Joe Gilliam

+After being used sparingly in his first two seasons backing up Terry Bradshaw, in 1974 Chuck Noll declared the quarterback race "wide open" between Bradshaw, Joe Gilliam, and Terry Hanratty.
+Gilliam, who had the fastest release of the three, won out in training camp and opened the season as the starter, leading the Steelers to a 4-1-1 record before being benched for Bradshaw due to Gilliam struggling in some of the games.
+Gilliam, who had received death threats from Steeler fans (some of them racially-based), claimed that Noll benched him because he was racist.
+However, many teammates, including the African American John Stallworth and team leader Joe Greene (the latter of whom personally preferred Bradshaw), defended Noll, who was noted to give many African Americans opportunities both on the field and in coaching due in part having grown up in a largely black neighborhood in Cleveland and was colorblind.
+Stallworth added that Gilliam's demotion was more to do with deliberately defying Noll's rules and, more long-term, his substance abuse issues that Gilliam would struggle with for the rest of his life.
+For his part, Bradshaw felt that Gilliam was the better quarterback and that Gilliam basically gave Bradshaw his job back.
+Nevertheless, Gilliam claimed that his benching and eventual release from the Steelers in 1976 was racially motivated up until his death from a cocaine overdose in 2000."